scottchiefbaker/dool/README.md

 One of the changes in `dool` is measurement of network and disk bandwidth in *bits* instead of bytes.
 This can be confusing if you're used to seeing lower numbers in `dstat`.
-If you'd rather see bandwidth reported in bytes you can pass the `--bytes` option.
+If you would rather see bandwidth reported in bytes you can use the `--bytes` option.

 ### 🧰 Other tools similar to Dool: